michael-cannon/excel-export-plus/readme.txt

 === Plugin Name ===
-Contributors: ysalame
+Contributors: comprock,ysalame
 Donate link: http://www.phimind.com/
 Tags: excel, export, excel export, csv, csv export, xls, xls export, xlsx, xlsx export, ods, ods export Requires at least: 3.3
-Tested up to: 3.7.1
+Tested up to: 4.1.0
 Stable tag: 0.2

-Excel Export Plus
+EE+ easily exports any post type in an Excel-friendly format.
+Options: Custom Post Types, fields, meta data, filters, and more.

 == Description ==

-EE+ Alows you to export any type of post data (CPTs included) to excel-friendly formats using an intuitive interface.
+EE+ allows you to export any type of post data (CPTs included) to excel-friendly formats using an intuitive interface.
 You have the option to select multiple Post Types, specific fields, meta/custom fields, filter values and split files by number of records.

 Supported formats are XLS, XLSx, CSV and ODS.